Disabling SSH Multifactor Authorization Alerts

 2. Go to the SSH Multifactor Auth box and click the green (enabled) box changing it to red (disabled).

-3. To apply the policy that was created, navigate to the Default Control Policy drop-down menu, and select the policy you created.
+3. To implement the new policy, go to the Default Control Policy drop-down menu, and select the policy you created.
 Only one policy can be applied to a Configuration Profile at a time.
-Once complete, select CREATE.
+When done, select CREATE.

 Applying the New Profile to Endpoint(s)